gagle/raspberrypi-openmax-h264/README.md

 $ mkvmerge --default-duration 0:25p -o video.mkv video.h264
 ```

 Where `25p` is the encoding framerate of the h264 video.
-For example, if you record a 640x480 @30fps, then you should encode the matroska file with `--default-duration 0:30p`.
+For example, if you record 640x480 @30fps, then you should encode the matroska file with `--default-duration 0:30p`.

 Where